nikoksr/notify/service/mattermost/README.md

     // Provide username as loginID and password to login into above server.
     // NOTE: This generates auth token which will get expired, invoking this method again
-	// after expiry will generate new token and uses for further requets. err := mattermostService.LoginWithCredentials(ctx, "someone@gmail.com", "somepassword")
+    // after expiry will generate new token and uses for further requests. err := mattermostService.LoginWithCredentials(ctx, "someone@gmail.com", "somepassword")
     if err != nil {
         fmt.Println(err)